djangocon/2023.djangocon.us/_pages/speaking.md

 Please see our <a href="/covid/">COVID-19 Policy</a> for more information.

 {% comment %}
-At this time, we are planning on most presenters being in San Diego to present their talks in person.
+At this time, we are planning on most presenters being in Durham to present their talks in person.
 Things may always change depending on how the pandemic progresses over the year.

 If you are unable to travel to the conference, please submit your talk with a note that you will be only be able to present a pre-recorded talk online.
 We will have a handful (less than 10) of online talks that we'll air during breaks in the in-person schedule and more.
 {% endcomment %}